b-n-space/b-n-space/content/articles/2022-white-house-crypto-crackdown-coming.md

 On 09.03.2022 United States president Joe Biden Issued a first-of-its-kind executive order on Crypto directing federal agencies to coordinate their efforts in studying cryptocurrencies.

-Six months later on 16.09.2022, the White House releases a "FACT SHEET: White House Releases First-Ever Comprehensive Framework for
-Responsible Development of Digital Assets"
+Six months later on 16.09.2022, the White House releases a "FACT SHEET: White House Releases First-Ever Comprehensive Framework for Responsible Development of Digital Assets".

 > The cryptocurrency industry needs substantive proposals that aim to do more than simply mitigate potential damage.
 The Biden administration's framework failed to acknowledge crypto's advantages.

-Cointelegraph
+<sub>Cointelegraph</sub>

 ## Coinbureau analysis of the "FACT SHEET"

-Around 16% of Americans hold crypto as a part of their personal portfolio (according to NBC news research 21% have held crypto has the potential to reinforce "the United States’ role in the global financial system" also mentions potential risks, e.g. Terra crash claiming it caused 600 BLN USD damage to the crypto market in the following month (debatable, there were other macro factors)
+Around 16% of Americans hold crypto as a part of their personal portfolio.
+According to NBC news research 21% have held crypto has the potential to reinforce "the United States’ role in the global financial system" also mentions potential risks, e.g. Terra crash claiming it caused 600 BLN USD damage to the crypto market in the following month (debatable, there were other macro factors)

 ### Areas of the Fact Sheet